 ― his eye is on despair-o (Jon not Jon), Friday, 24 February 2017 16:35 (two years ago) Permalink

 Ok, what?
 Why is crowley writing a book just for me?

-― I hear from this arsehole again, he's going in the river (James Morrison), Saturday, 25 February 2017 00:17 (one year ago) Permalink
+― I hear from this arsehole again, he's going in the river (James Morrison), Saturday, 25 February 2017 00:17 (two years ago) Permalink